What Are the Most Scenic Road Trips Along the Adriatic Sea?

 Croatia’s national parks – map and layout

-Croatian national parks are spread from the north to the south of the country and across various altitudes – from the seashore to mountain peaks.
-In short, the geographical layout is as follows: in the mountainous interior are Plitvice Lakes and the mountain parks Risnjak and Northern Velebit.
+Croatia’s national parks are spread from the north to the south of the country and across a range of elevations – from the seacoast to mountain peaks.
+In short, the geographic layout is as follows: in the mountainous inland you’ll find Plitvice Lakes and the mountain parks Risnjak and Northern Velebit.
 In Istria, in the northwest of the country, the island park Brijuni is located.
-The remaining parks are in the coastal region of Dalmatia: Paklenica (a mountain massif along the coast of Northern Dalmatia), Kornati (an island archipelago in central Dalmatia), Krka (a river canyon in central Dalmatia near Šibenik) and Mljet (an island in southern Dalmatia, near Dubrovnik).
+The remaining parks are in the coastal Dalmatian region: Paklenica (a mountain massif along the coast of northern Dalmatia), Kornati (an island archipelago in central Dalmatia), Krka (a river canyon in central Dalmatia near Šibenik) and Mljet (an island in southern Dalmatia near Dubrovnik).

-Thanks to this distribution, wherever you are in Croatia, a national park is never far away.
-Still, you can’t visit most parks in a single day because they are hundreds of kilometers apart – so plan your sightseeing by regions.
-For example, if you’re spending your summer on the Dalmatian coast, visit Krka, Kornati, Paklenica or Mljet, and if you’re in Zagreb or Kvarner, Plitvice, Risnjak, Northern Velebit or Brijuni will be closer.
+Thanks to this distribution, wherever you are in Croatia, a national park is not far away.
+Still, you can’t visit most of the parks in a single day because they’re hundreds of kilometers apart – so plan your trip by regions.
+For example, if you’re vacationing on the Dalmatian coast, visit Krka, Kornati, Paklenica or Mljet; and if you’re in Zagreb or on Kvarner, Plitvice, Risnjak, Northern Velebit or Brijuni are closer.

-- Zagreb: Plitvice Lakes (about a 2-hour drive), Northern Velebit (about 3 hours)
+- Zagreb: Plitvice Lakes (about 2h by car), Northern Velebit (about 3h)

 - Split: Krka (1h), Plitvice Lakes (about 2h 30 min)